 I’m also excited to spend time fundraising for Maven Youth, a national nonprofit serving LGBTQ+ youth that my wife and I started a few years ago.
 In July, I’ll also be joining a panel at the Equality, Diversity and Inclusion International Conference in the Netherlands and hope to continue to advance equity-driven leadership and management practices in the nonprofit sector as I move forward in my career.
 Elevating the story and learnings from this executive transition process is also something I look forward to embarking upon in collaboration with CalSAC.
 Lastly, I am budgeting to continue to be a CalSAC donor and member of the Giving Alliance in 2020 and encourage you to join me!

-I’m fully committed to the future of this organization and will continue to lead CalSAC forward as our transition team conducts the search process for our next executive director.
-I thank you for your love and support over the years and look forward to continuing to make meaningful impact together in the year ahead!
+I’m fully committed to the future of this organization and will continue to lead CalSAC forward as our transition team conducts the search for our next executive director.
+I thank you for your love and support over the years.
+I could not have led to my full capacity without the community that has surrounded me and led alongside me for over a decade.
+I look forward to continuing to make meaningful impact together in the year ahead!